ilyess-sellami/Graylog-SOC-Lab/README.md

 ## 🏗️ Architecture

-- 📌 Logs are collected by **Filebeat or Auditbeat** on the Ubuntu Server.
+- 📌 Logs are collected by **Graylog Sidecar Agent** on the Ubuntu Server.
 - 📌 Graylog Sidecar manages these collectors and forwards logs to the Graylog Server via the **Beats input**.
 - 📌 Graylog Server **stores logs**.
 - 📌 The server provides **searching, alerting, and dashboard visualization** for logs.